wetryingtodorock/getblock-docs/en/rpc-service/zec/json-rpc/zec_z_exportkey.md

 ---
-title: zec:z_exportkey \[POST\] {disallowed}
+title: zec:z_exportkey  {disallowed} - Zcash
-description: Reveals the zkey corresponding to zaddr.
-Then the z_importkey can beused with this output.
+description: Example code for the zec:z_exportkey  {disallowed} json-rpc method. Сomplete guide on how to use zec:z_exportkey  {disallowed} json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters